sk-226/high-precision/doc/troubleshooting.md

 > [!IMPORTANT]
 > `make run` and `make run NO_BUILD=1` execute the exact same binary produced in the image.
 Differences you observe are environmental jitter, not code changes.

+### DQ/QX give wrong digits or fail on x86_64

+Symptoms: far fewer digits than expected or runtime errors with DQ/QX on x86_64.

+Cause: on x86_64 glibc, `long double` is 80‑bit extended (not IEEE 754 binary128).
+The current C/Fortran interop assumes binary128 via `long double`.

+Resolution:
+- Run inside the arm64 Linux container (where `long double` is binary128), or
+- Use DD mode on x86_64.

+> [!IMPORTANT]
+> DQ/QX are currently unsupported on x86_64 in this repository.
+Future work aims to provide a portable interface (_Float128/libquadmath) for x86_64.